 Although VAWA provides assistance termination protection for victims of domestic violence, it does not provide protection for perpetrators.
 VAWA gives BHA the explicit authority to "terminate assistance to any individual who is a tenant or lawful occupant and who engages in criminal acts of physical violence against family members or others...without terminating assistance to, or otherwise penalizing the victim of such violence who is also a tenant or lawful occupant."
 This authority is not dependent on a bifurcated lease or other eviction action by an owner against an individual family member.
 Further, this authority supersedes any local, state, or other federal law to the contrary.
-However, if BHA chooses to exercise this authority, it must follow any procedures prescribed by HUD or by applicable local, state, or federal law regarding termination of assistance [Pub.L.
-109-271].
-This means that BHA must follow the same rules when terminating assistance to an individual as it would when terminating the assistance of an entire family [3/16/07 Federal Register notice on the applicability of VAWA to HUD programs].
+However, if BHA chooses to exercise this authority, it must follow any procedures prescribed by HUD or by applicable local, state, or federal law regarding termination of assistance to an individual as it would when terminating the assistance of an entire family [3/16/07 Federal Register notice on the applicability of VAWA to HUD programs].